Outdoor Bar Furniture - Patio Bar Plans

-This outdoor bar furniture was built from a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor-style bar stools.
+This outdoor bar furniture, patio bar plans, was built from a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor-style bar stools.
 This outdoor bar design tolerates occasional moisture and indirect sun, but it should not be left uncovered and exposed to direct sun or rain.

 Objectives: Design a bar to be used under a patio cover that will be able to withstand occasional moisture from rain or heavy fog.
 This bar design should reflect the surroundings of south central Texas.
 Corrugated tin and cedar are common materials used in many rural structures, and the painted Mexican tiles used on the bar top are also common decor.